Dartvauder/NeuroSandboxWebUI/README.md

 * English | [Русский](/README_RU.md)
 ## Description:

 Simple and easy interface for chatting with LLM using text or voice input and also Stable Diffusion for generating images.
-TTS and Whisper functions are available here for voice input or output with a choice of language and voice sample.
+TTS and Whisper functions are available here for voice input and output with a choice of language and voice sample.
 The goal of the project - to create the easiest possible application for beginners in the topic of neural networks.

 |![Image1](https://github.com/Dartvauder/NeuroChatWebUI/assets/140557322/49cf82fc-29c0-4bdf-8291-c74beb8cace2) | ![Image2](https://github.com/Dartvauder/NeuroChatWebUI/assets/140557322/c46d10a8-832b-4f9f-9a1d-b2ad9dec0d8f) |
 |:---:|:---:|